A9G-Data-Droid/AccessDB-BuildFromSource/README.md

 # WARNING:

   In my testing I have found that the size of the compiled database is smaller than the original database where the source was exported from, even after a compact\repair.
-At this time I do not know what the source of the size mismatch is.
-I have done a full database documenter export all to text on a source application DB and the subsequently compiled DB.
-The text exports are strikingly similar in size and content.
-There are some inconsistancies in the export format that make comparison difficult like lines out of order but with correct content.
-The resultant application appears to work just fine.
-Additional testing is required to ensure that nothing is missing.

-# Testers wanted!

-  I am looking for feedback from anyone who has ran this against their database exports.
-Is there anything missing?
-Did you find a bug?
+There are some things that are known to not survive the round trip export-compile.
+We are working to resolve each of those in the upstream project.
+This version is for historical purposes.
+I made this just to show that it could be done.